 When I asked Ryan what else makes Vancouver such a great beer city he highlighted the growing community surrounding the scene.
 “The breweries are very supportive of each other and get together to produce a number of collaboration beers each month.
 We enjoy a seemingly endless beer selection from the breweries and new experimental beer styles, a growing variety of craft beer festivals, events, and cask nights.
 The real winner here is the consumer – there has never been a better time to enjoy a pint of craft beer in Vancouver.”

 Indeed.
 This year marked the 8th annual Vancouver Craft Beer Week Festival and was the largest to date.
-I remember going to one of the first festivals which was a handful of breweries mixed in with food trucks.
+I remember one of the first festivals where there was only a handful of breweries and food trucks.
 Today it has grown to include over 100 craft breweries serving up 300+ beer and ciders.
 On top of that you will find musical acts, games, and even a barbershop.

 Yes, it is a great time to be a beer lover in Vancouver.

-As we made our way through a sampling of pales to pils and watched patrons fill their growlers or put down their bike helmet for a quick pint, the group could see that there is so much more to Vancouver’s craft breweries than the beer itself.
+Sampling everything from pales to pils while watching patrons fill their growlers or put down their bike helmet for a quick pint, the group could see that there is so much more to Vancouver’s craft breweries than the beer itself.

 Local or Not